 Despite the package similarities, a closer look at the specs reveals some interesting differences.
 Sony’s 12MP main sensor is slightly larger and offers a slightly wider aperture than Samsung’s 12MP set-up, hinting at better light capture.
 While Sony sticks with 12MP sensors across the board, Samsung has a 64MP zoom option for extra detail, albeit relying on a hybrid software approach to its 3x zoom.
 We’ll have to see if that’s a better approach versus Sony’s 1/3.4-inch 3x optical zoom sensor.

 Samsung Galaxy S20 Plus vs Sony Xperia 1 II: Samples

-The Galaxy S20 Plus also offers fractionally better detail capture and lower noise than the Xperia 1 II, although both cameras are quite good in this regard and you really have to crop in to notice.
-These differences become more pronounced with the wide-angle cameras.
+The Galaxy S20 Plus also offers fractionally better detail capture and lower noise than the Xperia 1 II.
+However, both cameras are quite good in this regard, and you really have to crop in to notice.
+These differences become more pronounced with wide-angle cameras.
 Sony’s images have notable grain and slightly less noticeable processing.
 However, the Xperia 1 II struggles with focus and detail compared to Samsung’s implementation.
 Neither wide-angle lens is perfect, though, and you’ll find chromatic aberration and lens distortion aplenty.

 Picking up a Samsung?
 Best Samsung phones you can buy